tekmegha/meghavayu/tekmegha-fe/CATEGORIES_TROUBLESHOOTING.md

 1. Open your application in the browser
 2. Press F12 to open Developer Tools
 3. Go to the Console tab
-4. Select a store (Brew Buddy or Opula)
+4. Select a store (Brew Buddy or Majili)
 5. Look for category-related logs

 ### 4.2 Expected Log Messages